dac09/twitter-feedr/thoughts.md

 I was planning on using the await keyword: https://github.com/yortus/asyncawait
 1. Makes it easier to read the code
 2. To limit the time spent on configuration

+#### Tests should mock request made to twitter
+The unit tests here have been rushed, but in reality it really should mock the request to twitter, to allow testing of the actual api and not external dependencies.